The Met Origins

 Dual-handle time slider

-The time slider’s track is itself a small information graphic: a 50-bin histogram of the dataset’s date distribution, rendered as a CSS gradient that brightens where artifacts cluster, so users can see where the collection is dense in time before they begin dragging.
+The time slider’s track is itself a small information graphic: A custom dual-handle slider spans 3000 BC to 2025 AD, with the track itself rendering a density histogram so users see where the collection clusters in time before filtering.

 Designing for understanding.